GoogleChrome/web.dev/src/site/content/en/blog/building-a-multi-select-component/index.md

 {% Img
   src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/vOw5gp1GmYtJ5JPSh7JI.png",
-  class="w-screenshot",
    alt="A screenshot with an informative overlay for the legend and fieldset elements, shows color and element name.", width="800", height="616"
 %}